 Yes; however, international applicants must take full responsibility for arranging their travel, travel documents and housing accommodations.
 Inquire with the U.S. Embassy or the consulate with jurisdiction over your place of permanent residence about visa application procedures.
 Receipt of fellowship stipend is dependent upon the type of visa secured.
 If awarded a 2050 Fellowship, you must provide the appropriate visa or work authorization and fill out a W-8BEN Form in order to receive the Fellowship stipend.
 If you cannot provide appropriate documentation, we will be unable to offer a stipend.

 The preliminary application consists of a resume and a personal statement.
-NYTW will then invite those we wish to consider more fully for a 2050 Fellowship.
+NYTW will then invite those we wish to consider more fully for a 2050 Fellowship to submit a full application.
 If invited to submit a full application, applicants will be asked to submit further materials that will be due in mid-December.
-Candidates that are then invited to an initial interview will be notified in February.
-Candidates that are then still in consideration will be contacted to schedule a group interview in early March.
+Candidates that are then invited to a group interview will be notified in February.
+Candidates that are then still in consideration will be contacted to schedule a final, individual interview in late February.

 Applicants will be notified whether or not they are invited to submit a full application by late November with a request for further materials.
 At that point, candidates will be required to submit: